 Look behind the chain stores and new developments, and Edinburgh's New Town is home to great pubs and cafes, exciting food and world-class art

-Fancy something more contemporary?
-Some of the city’s finest cocktail bars are on Queen St. The subterranean Bramble (no. 16A) is internationally renowned for its mixology and cosy vibe, with a rotating menu of delicious cocktails also available at its above-ground sister Lucky Liquor Co (no. 39a).
+Looking for more cocktails?
+Some of the city’s finest purveyors are on Queen Street.
+The subterranean Bramble (no. 16a) is internationally renowned for its mixology and cosy nooks, with a rotating menu of delicious cocktails also available at its above-ground sister Lucky Liquor Co (no. 39a).
 Panda & Sons (no. 79) really commits to the speakeasy concept – access is via a fake barbershop storefront – while the atmospheric Nightcap (3 York Pl) at the other end of the road has seats outside and in.

-Deeper into the New Town, a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
+Deeper into the New Town, explore quirky drinking dens from a bygone age – a local Victorian pub experience can be had in the cosy and very red Kay’s Bar (39 Jamaica St).
 The Cumberland (1-3 Cumberland St) features possibly the city’s best beer garden; observe the area’s unique sartorial style, from Barbour jackets to the ubiquitous red trousers of the off-duty men of means.

 The area is also well served for excellent coffee shops, if you can dodge the persistent chains.
 Fortitude (3c York Pl), Wellington Coffee (33a George St), Lowdown Coffee (40 George St), Cairngorm Coffee (41a Frederick St) and Artisan Roast (57 Broughton St) are all local favourites.

-On the Mound sit the neoclassical National Galleries of Scotland, home to such artistic treasures as Da Vinci’s Madonna of the Yarnwinder, Gauguin’s Vision after the Sermon, and Botticelli’s Madonna and Child.
-In front, on Princes St, sits the columned Royal Scottish Academy, home to a year-round programme of contemporary Scottish art.
-On Queen St, you will find the Gothic spires of the Scottish National Portrait Gallery.
-Inside, a great hall features a processional frieze depicting great Scots from history, and an extensive collection of portraiture over three floors.
-Pre-booking is required for all in these COVID times.
+On the Mound sits the neoclassical National Gallery, home to work by big hitters from Da Vinci to Gauguin.
+In front, on Princes Street, sits the columned Royal Scottish Academy, home to a year-round programme of contemporary Scottish art.
+On Queen St, you will find the Gothic spires of the Portrait Gallery.